 'You can stay here another night if you want', she said the next morning but I wasn't too keen for more awkward discussions.
 So I turned down the offer, thanked her for her hospitality and went back to the city center to find a hostel.

 Right the first one had a free bed.
 So I checked into Unity Hostel for one night and started to explore the city.
 The center was only a couple of minutes walk away from the hostel.
 There's an incredible rediculous amount of statues in Skopje.
 They're literally everywhere and locals told that nobody really know how many there actually are.
 I think it could be an interesting challenge to walk around and count them all. :D

 I left Skopje in direction south.
 I chose Thessaloniki in Greece as my next destination.
 The days were grueling hot and the roads hilly.
-One day the heat was knocking me out.
+One day the heat knocked me out.
 Temperatures were above 40 degrees Celsius.
-I was that much exhausted that I had to take nap in the shade under a tree on the side of the road and used my water bottle as a pillow.
+I was that much exhausted that I had to take nap in the shade under a tree on the side of the road.
+I used my water bottle as a pillow.
 I took a dirt road above the river Vardar the other day.
 The view down into the valley was spectacular and at the end of the road there was a grape field.
 I took a few and shuffled them into my mouth.
 They were incredible juicy and delicious.
 I filled a bag with even more, attached them on the back of my bike and headed further towards the Greek border.

 If you enjoy reading this blog then please support my fundraising campaign to equip school classrooms in Darfur, Sudan.
 Thank you!

 And if you enjoy reading it a lot, then I'd appreciate if you'd support me with a virtual cup of coffee on Ko-fi.
 Cheers! :)

 Click here if you want to take a look at my equipment.

 Click here to find out more about Chris.